napari/napari/docs/developers/documentation/index.md

 The rendered HTML will be placed in `napari/docs/_build`.
 Find `index.html` in this folder and drag it into a browser to preview the website with your new document.

 ## 6. Submit your pull request

 Once you have written and previewed your document, it's time to open a pull request to [napari's main repository](https://github.com/napari/napari) and contribute it to our codebase.
+If you've never opened a Pull Request, you may find [this guide](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) useful.
+You can also reach out to us on [zulip](https://napari.zulipchat.com/#narrow/stream/212875-general) for assistance!

 Not sure where to place your document or update `_toc.yml`?
 Make a best guess and open the pull request - the napari team will help you edit your document and find the right spot!